GoogleCloudPlatform/kubectl-ai/README.md

 ### Talks and Presentations

-- [From Natural Language to K8s Operations: The MCP Architecture and Practice of kubectl-ai](https://speakerdeck.com/appleboy/from-natural-language-to-k8s-operations-the-mcp-architecture-and-practice-of-kubectl-ai) - A comprehensive presentation covering the architecture and practical usage of kubectl-ai with MCP (Model Context Protocol)
+- [From Natural Language to K8s Operations: The MCP Architecture and Practice of kubectl-ai](https://blog.wu-boy.com/2025/10/from-natural-language-to-k8s-operations-the-mcp-architecture-and-practice-of-kubectl-ai-en) - A comprehensive presentation covering the architecture and practical usage of kubectl-ai with MCP (Model Context Protocol).

 ---